Foundayo (Orforglipron) Cost Without Insurance, Label & Price (2026)

 | AE Discontinuation Rate | 9–10% | 4–5% |

-Orforglipron outperformed oral semaglutide on both the primary and all key secondary endpoints.
+When orforglipron compared to oral semaglutide, orforglipron outperformed on both the primary and all key secondary endpoints.
 The 73.6% greater relative weight loss is significant.
 However, the discontinuation rate due to adverse events was roughly double that of oral semaglutide — a tolerability trade-off that is important context for the efficacy numbers.

 ATTAIN-MAINTAIN: Switching from Injectables